cyberbotics/webots/docs/guide/web-animation.md

 ### Scene Refresh Rate

-The scene refresh rate is defined by the `WorldInfo.FPS` field.
+The scene refresh rate is defined by the `window.requestAnimationFrame()` function.
+The number of refresh is generally 60 per seconds but will generally match the display refresh rate in most web browsers according to the [documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).

 However, the `WorldInfo.basicTimeStep` field have an impact on the refresh rate too, because the updates are only sent during the simulation step.
 The actual refresh rate can be computed with the following formula: